 She has a passion for helping animals find their forever-homes.

 She has 4 children and 7 grandchildren that she loves to spend quality family time with.

 Samantha Pepprock has served on the Board of the Noah Project since spring 2016, and has been treasurer since September 2016.
-Samantha is an attorney in Muskegon, where she practices estate planning, real estate, and immigration law.
-Originally from Milwaukee, she moved to Muskegon with her family in 2014 and has 3 rescued pets: 1 dog and 2 cats.
+Samantha is an attorney practicing estate planning, real estate, and immigration law.
+She and her family have 3 rescued pets: 1 dog and 2 cats.
 Samantha has always had a love and passion for animals and thoroughly enjoys spoiling each and every one of them.

 “An animal’s eyes have the power to speak a great language.” — Martin Buber